 The rate at which orders are coming in for items that are out of stock.
 There are situations wherein unexpected spike in demand causes this.
 However, if this rate is consistently high, it is an indication that there are lapses in planning and forecasting.

 Another study by WERC shows that best-in-class perfect order rate can reach as high as 99.3% or more.

 These distribution KPIs will help you diagnose underlying problems.

-Here is a KPI that warehouses should not ignore if they are exposed to this process:
+Here is a warehouse KPI that should not be ignored if you are exposed to this process:

 This is one of the top warehouse KPIs that can help the warehouse/operations manager diagnose the exact reasons for rising warehousing costs and customer dissatisfaction, as it lets you dig into the reasons for returns.

-Identifying, implementing, and tracking warehouse key performance indicators on a consistent basis is the first step towards increasing warehouse productivity, efficiency, and customer satisfaction.
+Identifying, implementing, and tracking warehouse KPIs on a consistent basis is the first step towards increasing warehouse productivity, efficiency, and customer satisfaction.
 This will yield consistent positive results and operational predictability.

 Remember, even the most diligent of efforts towards warehouse digitalization can be wasted if you can’t measure warehouse operations.

 If you are ready to find the solution to optimize your warehouse, go to our Solutions Finder tool.